The first female Speaker's famous iron grip on her Caucus has been shaken lately by another woman.

 "Sure, it's frustrating," Miller said, pointing to the continuing economic troubles as an emergency.

 "There's concern in the markets about what's going on at the state level, and it's counterproductive to do it the way they want to do it," Miller said of the Blue Dogs.

 The backlash is such that other liberals such as Progressive Caucus Co-Chairman Raúl Grijalva (Ariz.) have grumbled recently about paying their Democratic Congressional Campaign Committee dues out of concern it will go to Blue Dog members and other candidates with more conservative agendas.

 Rep. Barbara Lee (D-Calif.), chairwoman of the Congressional Black Caucus, ripped the idea that an emergency jobs package must be paid for, noting that the pay-as-you-go law championed by fiscal conservatives has an exception for emergencies.

-People desperately need jobs, and its a shame and a disgrace that its not declared an emergency, Lee said.
+"People desperately need jobs, and it's a shame and a disgrace that it's not declared an emergency," Lee said.

 But Herseth Sandlin said she is gratified to see a renewed interest in the deficit in the House, Senate and country as a whole.
 She said the issue has gone far beyond Blue Dogs.